C++17- More Details about the Core Language

 maybe_unused

-[[maybe_unused]] can be used in the declaration of a class, a typedef, a variable, a non-static data member, a function, an enumeration, or an enumerator.
+[[maybe_unused]] can be used to declare a class, a typedef, a variable, a non-static data member, a function, an enumeration, or an enumerator.
 Thanks to maybe_unused, the compiler suppresses a warning on an unused entity.

 1